conaticus/boolean/README.md

 In order to run the bot, you must run `npm run dev` to run the TypeScript developer environment.
 Don't worry about the other `package.json` scripts, they are for production.

+Due to many of the values being hardcoded, in order to run your instance you will need to change some values - such as the `guildId` in `config.ts` as it is used for deploying slash commands.

 ### Other Information

 #### Embed Colours